AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 GitHub Pages will then build your site and make this file accessible to Google for verification.
 Once you've uploaded the file, click `Verify`.

-### Is It Safe to Upload the Google Search Console Verification File?
+{% include linkedHeading.html heading="Is It Safe to Upload the Google Search Console Verification File?" level=3 %}

 Don't worry—[there's no security risk associated with doing this](https://stackoverflow.com/questions/57384269/github-pages-blog-and-google-search-console-is-it-safe-to-follow-these-steps-fo).
 The file can only be used for verifying ownership, not authentication.
 So if someone downloads your file and tries to use it, they won't be able to access your Google Search Console statistics or anything else associated with your Google Account.

-## GitHub Pages Support for Jekyll Plugins
+{% include linkedHeading.html heading="GitHub Pages Support for Jekyll Plugins" level=2 %}

 The great thing about Jekyll is that it has a large open-source community of creators who publish **Jekyll plugins**.
 These are just Ruby gems that extend the functionality of Jekyll and make your life easier.